blawson69/DoorMaster/README.md

 The "DoorMaster Trapped" character adds the following token action button:
 - **Disable** - This button allows an attempt to disable a trap.
 If the player controls more than one character, they will be asked to select which character is making the attempt.
 A "Disable Trap" button will then appear to allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to disable a trap.

+ If enabled in [config](#configuration), a fumble at disabling a trap will trigger the trap.

 The "DoorMaster Trapped Keyed" character combines the functionality of the "DoorMaster Keyed" and "DoorMaster Trapped" in for doors that are both trapped and keyed.